GrabAByte/bash-repository-scaffolding/README.md

 ## Usage

-The parent script is housed at the root of the project, named scaffold.sh and takes in a maximum of 3 arguments current, which are -
+The parent script is housed at the root of the project, named scaffold.sh and takes in a maximum of 3 arguments currently, which are -

 ```
 -s    The target tooling or programming language, all aptions reside within ./structures